xizon/Uix-Slides/README.md

 ![](https://github.com/xizon/Uix-Slides/blob/master/helper/img/add-item.jpg)

-4.You can pretty much custom every aspect of the look and feel of this page by modifying the `uix-slides-style.css` and `partials-uix-slides.php` template files **(Access the path to the themes directory)**. **Best Practices for Editing WordPress Template Files:**
+4.You can pretty much custom every aspect of the look and feel of this page by modifying the `*.php` template files **(Access the path to the themes directory)**. **Best Practices for Editing WordPress Template Files:**

 　(1)  WordPress comes with a theme and plugin editor as part of the core functionality.
 You can find it in your install by going to **"Appearance > Editor"** from your sidebar.